xyres137/asimov-mlops/README.md

 # asimov-mlops

-This repository contains MLOps pipelines that were developed as part of ESA's ASIMOV project whose objective was super-resolution for active fire detection.
+This repository contains MLOps pipelines that were developed as part of ESA's ASIMOV project for super-resolution of satellite dervied Essential Climatic Variables (ECV).

 The stack is:
 - Kubernetes